Umogi/Random-Algorithms/README.md

   - `SoapWaterSort.c` - A unique sorting algorithm.
   - `DownBubleShort.c` - A variation of the bubble sort algorithm.
   - `SmartMerging.c` - A combination of the merging and bubble sort algorithm.
+- `VISUAL/` - Contains a visual implementation of sorting algorithms using HTML, CSS, and JavaScript.
+  - `index.html` - The main file for displaying the sorting visualizer.
+  - `style.css` - Contains styling for the visualizer.
+  - `script.js` - JavaScript logic for animating the sorting process.

 More algorithms will be added in the future!